ajramos/cloud-certs/gcp-pcne-cert.md

     - Global terminate locations in anywhere (small latency)
     - Proxy terminate the connections at GFE or envoy proxies
     - Passthrough DO NOT terminate the client connections, the responses go directly to the client without going through the LB (Direct server return=DSR)
+    - When you use an internal IP address to specify the next hop, the internal load balancer can be in the same VPC network or a peered VPC network.

 ## Overview of LB